Meet BJ Leiderman, the NC composer behind many of public radio's theme songs

 From Asheville with love.
 WNC organization sends support to Texas in aftermath of flooding.

-When news hit about the devastation that Chantal brought to the Texas Hill Country, many in western North Carolina immediately thought of their own experiences with Helene.
+When news hit about the devastating flooding that struck Texas Hill Country, many in western North Carolina immediately thought of their own experiences with Helene.
 BeLoved Asheville is one of several WNC groups that have put their collective grief into action by reaching out and delivering supplies to communities in Texas – communities that helped them in the aftermath of their own devastation last fall.
 (This interview originally aired July 17, 2025.)

 Amy Cantrell and Ponkho Bermejo, Co-Directors, BeLoved Asheville

-Note: Correction: This interview erroneously refers to Tropical Storm Chantal as the cause of devastating flooding in Texas.
-It was Tropical Storm Barry.